nylen/node-wp-hooks/README.md

 } );
 ```

-See `index.test.js` for more examples.
+See `index.test.js` for more examples and information.

+Future **major versions** of this library may change the behavior around
+asynchronous computations.
+The current behavior works, but requires adhering
+to a non-obvious convention and can be difficult to understand and use
+effectively.